 Since 1912, the SBVWCD has conserved more than 1.40-million-acrefeet or 456.71-billion gallons of water by diverting the natural flow of the Santa Ana River and Mill Creek into 71 percolation basins.

-A snowy egret wades in the main canal on the Santa Ana River above a groundwater recharge basin.
+A snowy egret wades in the main groundwater recharge basin.
 Photo Credit: SBVWCD.